msanders/snipmate.vim/README.rst

 snipmate dependencies
 ==============
-Important to note is that since version 1.0 we depend on this 2 vim plugins:
+Important to note is that since version 1.0 we depend on 2 vim plugins:
     * `vim-addon-mw-utils`_ providing the implementation for caching parsed .snippets files.